 Here are some things to consider when examining VPN reviews:

 Most review websites use affiliate programs to generate revenue, which means they include links to products on their website with links to other websites.
 If they generate a sale, they earn a commission.

 Affiliate programs are not inherently evil as they allow reviewers to earn an income from their work reviewing products.
-Transparently, many sites by Reviewr participate in affiliate programs, which we transparently declare on each site (i.e., Baqpa.com).
+Transparently, Looria participates in affiliate programs, which we transparently declare on the site.
 However, the problem with affiliate programs is that monetary incentives can influence reviewers to write positive reviews about products they wouldn't recommend otherwise.

 Many VPN affiliate programs are very lucrative.
 For instance, NordVPN's affiliate program offers a minimum of 30% of lifetime revenue for every customer their affiliates refer.
 Mullvad, on the other hand, does not have an affiliate program.

 A popular tactic for companies to control their public narrative is fake reviews.
 Fake reviews mostly happen by paying people to leave positive reviews on sites like Amazon.
 They also occur by paying people with popular blogs or social media channels to positively review your product without disclosing payment.

 With VPNs, it's even worse.
 Kape Technologies, a company accused of malware distribution and fraud, has recently been on an acquisition spree.
 They've acquired multiple popular VPN services (including ExpressVPN, CyberGhost, and Private Internet Access) and popular VPN review sites.

 VPN review sites Kape Technologies own include vpnMentor.com, Wizecase.com, and SafetyDetectives.com (source).
 It's no surprise that these sites all rank VPNs owned by Kape as the best choices.